boazbk/tcs/lec_13_Cook_Levin.md

 In fact, this result extends  far beyond these particular problems.
-All of the problems we discussed in the previous lecture, and a great many other problems, share the same  commonality: they are all _search_ problems, where the goal is to decide, given an instance $x$, whether there exists a _solution_ $y$ that satisfies some condition that can be verified in polynomial time.
+All of the problems we discussed in [reductionchap](){.ref}, and a great many other problems, share the same  commonality: they are all _search_ problems, where the goal is to decide, given an instance $x$, whether there exists a _solution_ $y$ that satisfies some condition that can be verified in polynomial time.
 For example, in 3SAT, the instance is a formula and the solution is an assignment to the variable; in Max-Cut the instance is a graph and the solution is a cut in the graph; and so on and so forth.
 It turns out that  _every_ such search problem can be reduced to 3SAT.